 During the 13th century, they built the main tower on the west side and enlarged the nave of the church towards the east.
 Its fortification started later, during the 15th century, and is partially preserved until today.
 Parts of its fortification elements were demolished after the Ottoman threat disappeared or were used for more peaceful purposes like storage rooms and kindergarten space.

 In the last couple of years, the village was part of an ambitious community project of reviving traditions that almost disappeared.
 Thanks to it, you can visit local artisans that carry on practicing skills usually performed only during museum events.
 The community was so successful in its rediscovery traditions that today they’re part again of local life.

-The blacksmith brothers will show you how they make horseshoes and nails the old fashioned way, while the hard-working Gheorghita will explain how he burns hand-made bricks and tiles in an incandescent earth oven.
+The blacksmith brothers will show you how they make horseshoes and nails the old-fashioned way, while the hard-working Gheorghita will explain how he burns hand-made bricks and tiles in an incandescent earth oven.
 Plus, locals still use horse carts.
-You can always go for a ride to the pastures outside the village, while in the evenings you’ll enjoy a mouth-watering dinner prepared only with fresh local ingredients.
+You can always go for a ride to the pastures outside the village, while in the evenings you’ll enjoy a mouth-watering dinner prepared with fresh local ingredients.